-50 Cent Applauds Ambyr Childers, Says She Was The Best Thing That Ever Happened To Randal Emmett
+50 Cent Applauds Ambyr Childers, Says She Was The Best Thing That Ever Happened To Randall Emmett

 After the Vanderpump Rules star proclaimed on Watch What Happens Live that she dinged the rapper’s ego, 50 Cent continues to poke fun at Kent’s “ho*” behavior on Instagram.

-On September 15, after The Inquisitr reported that the ex-wife of Kent’s fiancé Randall Emmett, Ambyr Childers, had offered a comment on a video 50 Cent had shared, he shared a message to Randall in which he told the movie producer that his actress ex-wife was “the best thing that happen to your dumb a**.”
+On September 15, after The Inquisitr reported that Ambyr Childers, who is the ex-wife of Kent’s fiancé Randall Emmett, had offered a comment on a video 50 Cent had shared, he shared a message to Randall in which he told the movie producer that his actress ex-wife was “the best thing that happen to your dumb a**.”

-Fifty Cent then suggested that if he were to tell Emmett that to his face, Emmett would likely argue with him and say, “No 50 Lala is great every time she want to s**k it.”
+50 Cent then suggested that if he were to tell Emmett that to his face, Emmett would likely argue with him.

+“No 50 Lala is great every time she want to s**k it,” the rapper wrote as an imagined response.

-As for how he’d reply, 50 Cent said he’d tell Emmett, “That’s because she’s a ho* fool.”
+As for how he’d reply, 50 Cent said he’d tell Emmett the following.

 Over the weekend, after 50 Cent shared a video on his Instagram account in which Kent was seen admitting that she let Emmett “hit it the first night,” Childers expressed her amusement in the ongoing feud between 50 Cent and Kent.